 Cpl.
 Harkins' Silver Star Medal, Purple Heart and Victory Medal.

 Corp.
-Harkins joined Battery C, 6th Field Artillery on 15 May 1917 at Douglas, Arizona.
+Harkins joined Battery C, 6th Field Artillery later in 1917 at Douglas, Arizona.
 He sailed to St. Nazaire, France with his regiment on 31 July 1917, from Hoboken, New Jersey, aboard the transport ship Henry R. Mallory.
 All did not go well for then Pvt.
 Harkins as he was AWOL (Absent Without Leave) on 9 - 10 September 1917, which cost him 2/3 pay per month for three months.

 In October 1917, the 1st Division entered the Sommerviller Sector of the line near Lorraine.
 Battery C was emplaced near Bathlemont-les-Bauzement, with one gun in action on the morning of 23 October 1917.
 At 6:05 A.M., Battery C was given permission to fire, and the first shot of World War I by American troops roared into the German positions.
 Pvt.
 Harkins was not in the section which fired the first shot of the war.